 Bronze, silver and gold service bars with smooth polished edges and rosette are 0.95 cm wide by 3.18 cm long to fit the width of the ribbon.

-The attached images are provided as a suggestion for each jurisdiction to utilize in creating any undress ribbons in accordance with AESM Guidelines.
+The below images are suggestions for jurisdictions to use in creating any undress ribbons in accordance with AESM Guidelines.